hashicorp/packer/website/source/intro/getting-started/build-image.html.md

 ### A windows example

 Note that this uses a larger instance.
 You will be charged for it.
+Also keep in mind that using windows AMIs incurs a fee that you don't get when you use linux AMIs.

 You'll need to have a boostrapping file to enable ssh or winrm; here's a basic example of that file.